CZ-NIC/knot/doc/configuration.rst

    operator.

 2. :ref:`Automatic key management <dnssec-automatic-key-management>`.
-   In this mode, the server also maintains singing keys.
+   In this mode, the server also maintains signing keys.
 New keys are generated according to assigned policy and are rolled automatically in a safe manner.
    No zone operator intervention is necessary.